Yahya Khan: Pakistan Army (1947–1971)

-The C-in-C of the Army
+Commander-in-Chief (1966-1971)

-Yahya became Pakistan Army's C-in-C on 27 October 1966 when General Mohammad Musa went on retirement.
-When Yahya became the C-in-C, he superseded two of his seniors: Lieutenant-General Altaf Qadir and Lieutenant-General Bakhtiar Rana.
+Yahya became the Pakistan Army's C-in-C on 18 September 1966 when General Musa Khan retired.
+Yahya superseded two of his seniors: Lieutenant-General Altaf Qadir and Lieutenant-General Bakhtiar Rana.

-After becoming the commander-in-chief of the army, Yahya energetically started reorganizing the Pakistan Army in 1966.
-The post-1965 situation saw major organizational and technical changes in the Pakistan Army.
+After becoming the commander-in-chief of the army, Yahya energetically started reorganising the Pakistan Army in 1966.
+The post-1965 situation saw major organisational and technical changes in the Pakistan Army.
 Until 1965, it was thought that divisions could function effectively while getting orders directly from the army's GHQ.
-This idea failed miserably in the 1965 war, and the need to have intermediate corps headquarters in between the GHQ and the fighting combat divisions was recognized as a foremost operational necessity after the 1965 war.
+This idea failed miserably in the 1965 war, and the need to have intermediate corps headquarters in between the GHQ and the fighting combat divisions was recognised as a foremost operational necessity after the 1965 war.
 In the 1965 war, the Pakistan Army had only one corps headquarters (the 1 Corps).

 Soon after the war had started, the United States had imposed an embargo on military aid to both India and Pakistan.
 This embargo did not affect the Indian Army but produced major changes in the Pakistan Army's technical composition.
 US Secretary of State Dean Rusk well summed it up when he said, "Well if you are going to fight, go ahead and fight, but we're not going to pay for it".

 Pakistan now turned to China for military aid, and the Chinese tank T-59 started replacing the US M-47/48 tanks as the Pakistan Army's MBT (Main Battle Tank) from 1966.
-80 tanks, the first batch of T-59s, a low-grade version of the Russian T-54/55 series were delivered to Pakistan in 1965–66.
+80 tanks, the first batch of T-59s, a version of the Russian T-54/55 series were delivered to Pakistan in 1965–66.
 The first batch was displayed in the Joint Services Day Parade on 23 March 1966.
 The 1965 War had proved that Pakistan Army's tank-infantry ratio was lopsided and more infantry was required.
 Three more infantry divisions (9, 16 and 17 Divisions) largely equipped with Chinese equipment and popularly referred to by the rank and file as "The China Divisions" were raised by the beginning of 1968.
 Two more corps headquarters: the 2 Corps Headquarters (Jhelum-Ravi Corridor) and the 4 Corps Headquarters (Ravi-Sutlej Corridor) were raised, also in East Pakistan a corps-sized formation (which was titled as the Eastern Command) was created.